-Make your giftee’s trip extra special with a cocktail masterclass at one Gordon Ramsey’s restaurants.
+Make your giftee’s trip extra special with a cocktail masterclass at one Gordon Ramsey’s restaurant.
 This fun experience involves learning how to crush, mix and stir different cocktails.
 They’ll get to enjoy a snack platter and glass of Bellini as well.

 For more cocktail masterclass options you could try:

 Theatrical cocktail experiences are super fun!
-At Alcotraz, the prison cocktail bar, your giftee will need to put their stealth skills to the test and smuggle in their liquor without the guards being aware!
+At Alcatraz, the prison cocktail bar, your giftee will need to put their stealth skills to the test and smuggle in their liquor without the guards being aware!

 6# Spoil Them With A Hotel Gift Voucher